Sam-analytic/Galaxy_Wars/README.md

 Modes:

-1. One on one 2.
-Player vs cpu
+PvP only on local network.

 Objects: